vijaynv2687/Go-Sample-WebApp/README.md

 To list the docker iamges built
 ##
         docker images
-to run the docker image to bring up the webapp
+To run the docker image to bring up the webapp
 ##
         docker run -d -p 8080:3000 localhost/webapp
 Open browser to launch the webapp(Registration page loads up) locally --> use docker host IP Address in the below URL: